Cashflow Quadrant by Robert Kiyosaki

 - Learn to delegate, lead, and systematize

-- Hardest part is overcoming the emotional attachment to being the doer
+- Hardest part is overcoming the attachment to being the doer

 - Requires financial literacy, leadership, & team management skills